 - Developing accessibility tools for younger learners to remove barriers to using technology.

 - Enabling teachers and students to develop digital skills with hands-on practice.

 - Offering flexibility and choice for students to design their own learning environments.

-- Crosswalking computer and content standards to provide opportunities for intentional tech
+- Crosswalking computer science and content standards to provide opportunities for intentional technology integration.